NativeScript/docs/content/guide/extending-classes-and-conforming-to-protocols-ios.md

 ```

-## Conforming to Objective-C/Swift protocols in NativeScript
+## Conforming to Objective-C/Swift protocols

 The following example conforms to the `UIApplicationDelegate` protocol: